forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Started in 2013, Hugo has quickly grown to become the second most popular SSG with over 18k stars on GitHub

-Hugo has a clear advantage over other SSGs: performance.
+Hugo has a clear advantage over other SSGs: it's **fast.**

-It also has one of if not the most thriving communities for an SSG.
+It also has one of the most (if not *the* most) thriving communities for an SSG.

-## Set up
+### Set up

 Setting up Hugo is more straightforward than Jekyll, regardless if you’re using Windows or a UNIX-based system.

-Since Hugo is built using GoLang — a compiled language — installing or updating Hugo is as simple as downloading a binary and setting up your system to use it.
+Since Hugo is built using Go — a compiled language — installing or updating Hugo is as simple as downloading a binary and setting up your system to use it.

 Hugo has [in-depth documentation](https://gohugo.io/getting-started/installing/) on how to do this.